crafted by My Chauffeur to showcase Oregon's unparalleled bounty, this

 (At each stop, a brief intro

-will be recited, then it can be opened up for general discussion,
+will be given or recited (some stops need the intro recited for effect), then it can be opened up for general discussion,

 us of any special requests at the beginning or ahead of your tour or if